 Which Should You Choose?

-The honest answer is: it depends on your goal, the time of day, and your taste preference.
-Here is a simple decision framework:
+It depends on your goal and the time of day.
+Here is a simple guide:

 | Your Situation | Best Choice | Why |